Pagination

 The response body of an API endpoint may contain more results than can be returned in a single response.
 When this occurs, data is divided into smaller chunks and returned in a series of “pages.”
 This process of programmatically requesting and traversing all pages in order to retrieve the entire result data set is referred to as pagination.

 Speed platform API employs cursor-based pagination to improve performance when accessing potentially large collections of objects.
 Although not all endpoints support or require pagination, it is frequently used when result sets are large.
 For instance, checkout link and payment link endpoints support pagination in the Speed platform API.
-These endpoints provide a directional option for navigating through results, using parameters like limit, starting_after, and ending_before.
+These endpoints provide a directional option for navigating through results, using parameters like limit

 Parameters